the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/xup/guide.md

 ## Anchors

 Fleet anchors are the positions you need to move to, make sure to have them open and ready when first joining fleet!
-If this is your first time anchoring on another Vindi is tolerated if you are confused on where to go.
+If this is your first time, anchoring on a pilot with the same ship type is tolerated if you are confused on where to go, but make sure you use keep at range.

 **Logi:** Cruisers will orbit a Nestor in the site to help speed tank.